 What makes a job description impactful?

+Do you want to create job descriptions that work?
 Before breaking down the different components of a job description by job type, it's important to first understand the common requirements that must be included in ANY job description.
 An effective job description will include:

 • Purpose: Why does the job exist?
 How does it serve the organization?